 The area of the Jewish ghetto in the Leopoldstadt in 1670 and in 1845 (Ignaz Schwarz: Das Wiener Ghetto.
 Vienna 1909, and Robert Messner: Die Leopoldstadt im Vormärz.
 Vienna 1979).
 The map on the left from Schwarz's book has been copied many times, although it shows a grossly misplaced Donaukanal.
 In both illustrations the Carmelite church is at the bottom right.

 Various circumstances, such as the Jews being falsely accused of having caused the fire at the Hofburg in the night of 23 February 1668, as well as a vow, taken by Margarita Teresa, bigot wife of Leopold I, caused the Emperor to comply with the decision of the Vienna City Council to expel the Jews and have the ghetto closed.
-In July 1669 the first, in August 1669 the second order of expulsion was decreed.
+In July 1669, the first, in August 1669, the second order of expulsion was decreed.
 More than 1600 individuals had to leave the city.
 Only a small number of wealthy and influential Jews remained who tried everything possible to make the Emperor reconsider his decision.
 By 26 July 1670, the ghetto had to be completely evacuated and, as of August 1670, all Jews had left Vienna.
 Their houses were sold at a loss of 52,858 gulden.
-St. Leopold's Church was built on the foundation of the new synagogue and consecrated on 18 August 1670 in the presence of the whole court and all ambassadors.
+St. Leopold's Church was built on the foundation of the new synagogue and consecrated on 18 August 1670, in the presence of the whole court and all ambassadors.
 In 1675, the remains of the old synagogue were used to build St. Margareth's Church.
 Only one cultural site could be preserved: for a sum of 4000 gulden the City of Vienna agreed to take care of the Jewish Cemetery in the Roßau.
 Although the expulsion of the Jewish community had disastrous long-term consequences for Vienna's economy, the court chamber was unable to convince the Emperor of the necessity to have the Jews return to Vienna.
 Leopold stuck to his conviction that this issue had to be considered "first theologically, then politically, and only last economically".
 The negotiations were not successful, the return of the Jews in huge numbers and a reestablishment of a Jewish community never came to be.
 Only individual permits were granted.
-In later times the Leopoldstadt became the favorite area of Jewish residents, but there never was another Jewish ghetto in Vienna.
+In later times, the Leopoldstadt became the favorite area of Jewish residents, but there never was another Jewish ghetto in Vienna.

 The former area of the Jewish ghetto in the Leopoldstadt on Joseph Daniel von Huber's 1778 map of Vienna.
 On the left is the Carmelite church of St. Joseph, on the right the church of St. Leopold which was built in 1670 on the site of the synagogue (W-Waw, Sammlung Woldan).

-In 2009 the Canadian musicologist Caryl Clark published a monograph entitled Haydn's Jews: Representation and Reception on the Operatic Stage.
+In 2009, the Canadian musicologist Caryl Clark published a monograph entitled Haydn's Jews: Representation and Reception on the Operatic Stage.

-In this book Clark presents several interesting ideas concerning some of Haydn's musical works and the Jewish communities in the composer's immediate environment.
+In this book, Clark presents several interesting ideas concerning some of Haydn's musical works and the Jewish communities in the composer's immediate environment.
 The book's central hypothesis is that the title character of Haydn's opera Lo Speziale (The Apothecary), composed in 1768 to a libretto by Carlo Goldoni and first performed at Eszterháza, is an encoded representation of the typical "stage Jew" of the time, and would have been recognized as a Jew by contemporary audiences.
 Devoting a long chapter of the book to Haydn's masses, Clark also tries to show that Haydn composed the Missa brevis Sancti Joannis de Deo (written ca. 1773–76) for the Barmherzige Brüder (the Brothers Hospitallers of St. John of God) who were interested in converting Jews as part of their mission.
 Clark tries to support this theory on the basis of the omission of a line "Et in unum Dominum Jesum Christum" from the Credo which she suggests was omitted to make the Mass more acceptable to Jews in the process of conversion.
-This secenario appears even less tenable considering the fact that in 1670 not a single Viennese Jew had converted to escape expulsion.
+This daring secenario appears even less tenable considering the fact that in 1670 not a single Viennese Jew had converted to Catholicism to escape expulsion.

 In a chapter, titled "Jews in Haydn's World" Clark writes the following (p.
 48–51).